 The following steps are typical.
-However, it is very important to read the instructions that go with your own car seat, which might be different.
+However, it is very important to read the instructions that go with your own car seat, since they might be different.

-- 1. Put the seat belt through the belt path on the car seat.
-Use the path shown on the car seat labels and instructions.
+- Put the seat belt through the belt path on the car seat.
+The car seat labels and instructions show this.
 (If it is a convertible car seat, there are two belt paths: one for when rear facing and one for when forward facing.
-Use the correct one.) - I. Put seat belt through the belt path.
-Tighten while pushing down on the make it tight, push the car seat down into the vehicle seat cushion while you tighten the belt.
+Use the correct one.) - I. Put the seat belt through the belt path.
+Tighten while pushing down on the car seat.
+(A car seat base is shown.)

+2. The lap part of the belt must be tight.
+To make it tight, push the car seat down into the car's seat cushion while you tighten the belt.
 You will probably need to push firmly (I).

-- 3. Know how to make the lap part of the belt stay locked around the car seat.
-(Follow car seat instructions and the car owner's manual.) - 4.
+- Know how to make the lap part of the belt stay locked around the car seat.
+(Follow car seat instructions and the car owner's manual.
+See next page.) - 4.
 Follow the instructions for attaching and tightening the tether strap for forward-facing car seats (page 4). - 5.
-To check for a tight fit, hold the car seat - close to the seat belt and pull forward and from side to side (page 1, B).
-If the car seat moves more than one inch or the belt J. Belt too loose tightly secured.
+To check for a tight fit, hold the car seat close to the seat belt and pull forward and push from side to side (page 1, B).

-stays loose (J), the car seat is not
+If the car seat moves more than one inch or the belt stays loose (J), the car seat is not tightly secured.
+Review the manual.